balancer/balancer-v2-monorepo/pkg/deployments/tasks/20220325-gauge-controller/readme.md

-# 2022-xx-xx - Gauge Controller
+# 2022-03-25 - Gauge Controller

-Deployment of the `VotingEscrow`, which allows users to stake 80/20 BAL/WETH BPT to receive veBPT.
-Holding veBPT gives voting powers on the `GaugeController`, to direct BAL emissions to pool gauges.
+Deployment of the `VotingEscrow`, which allows users to stake 80/20 BAL/WETH BPT to receive veBAL.
+Holding veBAL gives voting powers on the `GaugeController`, to direct BAL emissions to pool gauges.

 ## Useful Files